eginez/blog-eginez/content/posts/go_generics_use.md

 }
 ```

-And we can now utilize our error checking structure much more freely
+And we can now utilize our error checking structure much more freely, like so:

 ```go
 func GetFleInfo() (info os.FileInfo, err error) {